 The most common FPIES triggers include:

-- soy and cow’s milk foods, including infant formula
+- foods made of soy and cow’s milk, including infant formula

 - grains, including oats, rice, and barley